Can You Make Soap That Looks Like Pie?

 - tangerine slices

 Normally, I would have lots of scraps or leftover soap from previous pours and I would keep these to sculpt some of my fruit shapes.
 The scraps were already colored so that made it easy for me to make the fruit slices.
 This is how I assembled this pie:

-- I made a small batch of the soap mixture and poured it in another disposable plastic cake container.
-I divided the mixture into two parts: 2/3 of the mixture went to form the body of the pie and about 1/3 I used to pipe the edge or the crust.
+- I made a small batch of the soap mixture and poured it into another disposable plastic cake container.
+I divided the mixture into two parts: 2/3 of the mixture went to form the body of the pie and about 1/3 I used to pipe the edge of the crust.

 - Once the entire pie set, I sculpted the braid from the piped edge.
 This took a while to do.
 I also used old stockings (tights or pantyhose) to smooth out the top of that braid after I carved it.

 - I prepared a small batch of soap mix again and used it as a "glue" to attach my fruit pieces.
 I carefully arranged all my fruit pieces quickly (note that before I layered them onto the pie, they were already carved and painted).